shalin4788/Springboard-DS-Track/Capstone_Two_QuoraClassification/README.md

 │   ├── interim             <- Intermediate data that has been transformed.
 │   ├── processed           <- The final, canonical data sets for modeling.
 │   └── raw                 <- The original, immutable data dump.
+├── docs
+│   └── Problem Statement.docx   <- problem statment to give an overview of what we are trying to achieve
 |
 ├── figures                 <- All EDA and model saved images
 |